idaholab/virtual_test_bed/doc/content/msr/lotus/lotus_multiphysics_model.md

 Note the `external_dnp_variable = 'dnp'` parameter.
 This is a special option needed for liquid-fueled MSRs which signals that the conservation equations for delayed neutron precursors (DNPs) will be handled "externally" from the default
 Griffin implementation which assumes that the precursors do not have the turbulent treatment.
-DNP treament will be discussed later in the thermal-hydraulics and DNP distribution input files.
+DNP treatment will be discussed later in the thermal-hydraulics and DNP distribution input files.

 The type of shape function `Lagrange` and order `FIRST` are defined here as well as the `fission_source_aux` which will be used by the sub-apps.